 During the early 2010s, many developers wondered if ABAP was to become increasingly obsolete as SAP acquired multiple cloud, non-ABAP-based solutions and pivoted existing products towards the cloud.
 But with the advent of SAP S/4HANA, and more importantly ABAP in the Cloud, the language was given new life, leading many to proclaim “ABAP’s not dead.”
-Programmers went into the second half of the decade with a clear idea of how to use ABAP to code for SAP S/4HANA, SAP Cloud Platform, and more.
+Programmers went into the second half of the decade with a clear idea of how to use ABAP to code for SAP S/4HANA, SAP Business Technology Platform, and more.

 These new platforms led to the creation of additional ABAP programming models.
 The first, the ABAP programming model for SAP Fiori, is used when developing SAP HANA-optimized OData services for SAP Fiori applications.
 These are based on core data services views and cover three application scenarios: analytical, transaction, and search.

 The ABAP RESTful programming model is a very new paradigm based on the model for SAP S/4HANA, but eschews Business Object Processing Framework (BOPF) in place of a more advanced concept.

 When working with a seasoned ABAP developer or scouring SAP Community blogs you may come across the terms “new,” “modern,” “old,” “classic,” “old-fashioned,” or “legacy” ABAP.
 What all does this mean?